jovami/isep-rcomp/doc/sprint1/1210951/README.md

 |      TOTAL      |   ------   |  ------   |   377.04  |   50    |

 ## Network cable/devices layout

 <p>

 ![Floor 0 Photo](floor0.png)

 </p>

-- B.0.11 it is used to house the IC, and no outlets are required.
+- B.0.11 it is used to house the IC(Intermediate cross-connect), and no outlets are required.

 - All the cables run trought the underfloor cable raceway, at the properly passageway all cables are set at 1m from the floor, after that the cables run trougth cable raceways in each room.

 - It was placed only 1 Acess Point (AP) on this floor, considering 25m of radius,it is enough to cover all the floor, the AP it is not centered in the floor since it would be inside a room was choosen instead to move it a little bit to the side and place it on the hall with the goal to minimize signal loss, it was also placed a double outlet close to the AP.

-## Inventory
+- The AP on the floor 0 will operate on channel 1 at 2.4GHz

 ### IC